 Try to keep your child from pulling on the tube.

-Since your child isn't using their mouth yet, your doctor will discuss with you other ways to allow your child to suck and develop mouth and jaw muscles.
+Since your child is not using their mouth yet, your doctor will discuss with you other ways to allow your child to suck and develop mouth and jaw muscles.

 Feeding Your Child Using a Feeding Pump

 - Feeding set that matches the feeding pump (includes a feeding bag, drip chamber, roller clamp, and long tube)